aguilerap-jc/SelfDrivingCars-NanoDegree/P1_LaneLines/P1_LaneLines_ProjectReport.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./images/gray.png "Grayscale"

+##### Blur image

-With the gray image a gaussian blur effect will be added with a Kernel Size of 5 by 5.
+With the gray image a gaussian blur effect will be added with a Kernel Size of 5 by 5, this is in order to reduce the noise and reduce the amount of false positives when extracting the edges.

 Gaussian Blur Image

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./images/blur_gray.png "Gaussian Blur"

+##### Edge extraction

 With the Blured images will proceed to get the edges by using the Canny Edges transformation with a low threshold of 50 and a high threshold of 150.

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./images/edges.png "Edges"

+##### Mask of the ROI

 With the extracted edges a mask will be created overlapping in the original RGB image.
 In order to create the mask, is important to define the region of interest (ROI) because there will be much coincidences and we want to discard any information is not on a relevant area.